Undergraduate Programs

 Third PHYS 385 STEM elective

-• CSC 309 is not required, but is strongly recommended as an elective in the major.
+• CSC/MATH 309 is not (yet) required but is strongly recommended as an elective in the major.

-• Students who want a more rigorous math background may choose MATH 325 & 376 instead of MATH 245.
-MATH 325 is offered in both fall and spring semesters; MATH 376 is only offered in fall, and may be taken concurrently with PHYS 330, 385.
-The units for MATH 376 replace the units for MATH 245 in the degree, and the units for MATH 325 can go toward electives in physics & astronomy.
-Note that students who take MATH 325 & 376 can complete the Minor in Mathematics by taking PHYS 430 or 460 and only 1 more math class.
+• Students who want a more rigorous math background may choose MATH 225 & 376 instead of MATH 245.
+MATH 225 is offered in both fall and spring semesters; MATH 376 is only offered in fall and may be taken concurrently with PHYS 330, 385.
+The units for MATH 376 replace the units for MATH 245 in the degree, and the units for MATH 225 can go toward electives in physics & astronomy.
+Students who take MATH 225 & 376 can complete the Minor in Mathematics by taking PHYS 430 or 460 and only 1 more math class (such as MATH 309).

 Bachelor of Arts in Physics